Will God Ever Change My Spouse? (I've Been Praying For So Long)

 So you have to put forth the right effort.
 And what is that?
 Let’s take a look at a few things you can and can’t do on your own - first in this chart, then with explanations below.

-1. Here’s what you can’t do: Soften your husband’s heart
+1. Here’s what you can’t do: Soften your spouse’s heart

 If it hasn’t happened yet, then no amount of love and kindness will be able to soften your husband’s heart toward you.